saintmalik/blog.saintmalik.me/blog/2023-06-22-restore-backup-vault.md

 }
 ```

-## Creating the cronJob and job to backup and restore vault
+## Creating the cronJob and job to backup and restore Vault

-It's time to test out what you have being configuring so far, the reason for going through the long route of the above configurations is to avoid using plain text vault token and aws credentials to authenticate just for the backing up and restoration of vault snapshots.
+It's time to test out what you have been configuring so far, the reason for going through the long route of the above configurations is to avoid using plain text vault tokens and AWS credentials to authenticate just for the backing up and restoration of vault snapshots.

 ### 👉 creation and backing up of vault snapshot

-The below deployment is the cronjob that continously create your vault snapshot and back it up to your aws s3 bucket.
+The below deployment is the cronjob that continuously creates your vault snapshot and backs it up to your AWS s3 bucket.

 you can adjust the **schedule** value to what timing works for you.

-you also need to replace ```S3 BUCKET NAME``` with your own s3 bucket name, and you might not be needing the env variables of ```VAULT_CACERT```, ```VAULT_TLSCERT``` and ```VAULT_TLSKEY``` if you dont have <a href="/end-to-end-tls-vault-eks" target="_blank">tls enabled</a> in your existing vault setup.
+you also need to replace ```S3 BUCKET NAME``` with your s3 bucket name, and you might not need the env variables of ```VAULT_CACERT```, ```VAULT_TLSCERT``` and ```VAULT_TLSKEY``` if you don't have <a href="/end-to-end-tls-vault-eks" target="_blank">tls enabled</a> in your existing vault setup.

 ```yaml title="vault-backup.yaml"
 apiVersion: batch/v1